Resident workers - Method of travel to work - Information Media and Telecommunications

-The resident workers in Tablelands have a similar proportion of people using public transport to get to work as Arts and Recreation Services.
+Within Tablelands, there is a similar proportion of resident Information Media and Telecommunications workers using public transport to get to work than the Arts and Recreation Services workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport Tablelands's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.